sapphire-cms/sapphire-cms/packages/defectless/README.md

 - `through` sequences a side-effect that returns an `Outcome`, propagates its failures, and preserves the original success value when it succeeds.

+These operations run **only on successful Outcomes**.
+If the Outcome is a failure or a defect, they are skipped and the flow continues unchanged.

 ```typescript
 import { Outcome } from 'defectless';